lawndoc/Respotter/README.md

 # Respotter is a reliable, simple, Responder HoneyPot!

 ## Installation
-Download this PowerShell Script from the repo.
+Download the entire repo as a Zip.
+Unzip the file.
 Right click the Respotter.ps1 file.
 Run as a Powershell Script.
-Three simple steps!
+Four simple steps!

 ## Output
 This script will output one of two things when ran.